bradenpecora/global-energy-data/docs/user.md

 This system uses three letter uppercase ISO codes for country, which can be found [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3). `WOR` refers to the data for the world.

  Lowercase `"iso"` refers to that literal string itself, while uppercase `'ISO'` should be substituted for a specific country ISO.
-A key value pair could look like `{'iso': 'USA'}`, where '`'USA'` is the `'PRODT'` for the United States.
+A key value pair could look like `{'iso': 'USA'}`, where '`'USA'` is the `'ISO'` for the United States.
 Custom `'ISO'`s can be used, but they must remain three uppercase characters.

 Activity type is abbreviated to `actt`.
 The above lowercase/uppercase convention applies. `ACTT` is either `PROD` for production or `CONS` for consumption.
 Additional `ACTT` can be created, but they must remain four uppercase characters.